JR-DIGITAL/ooo-dataset/README.md

 - A-Time-to-previous-Client-sequence-receive-time (receive time difference to the previous event based on the sequence ID of this client)
 - A-Time-to-previous-Server-Client-sequence-receive-time (server-receive time difference to the previous event based on the sequence ID of this client)

-These are synthetically generated datasets using standard commercial devices, networks, and protocols commonly used in Internet of Things applications aiming to resemble real world use cases.
-Several sessions were carried out to cover the influence of different parameters of payload and network types.

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA)](http://creativecommons.org/licenses/by-sa/4.0/).